jkmagnussen/Agenda/README.md

 ## About This Application:

-This application is designed to provide a user authenticated account that enables individuals to store a to do list with or without a deadline that color codes tasks based on the remaining time left.
+This application is designed to provide a user authenticated account that enables individuals to store a to do list with or without a deadline that categorises tasks based on whether they're completed or not.

-By developing this application, i intend to demonstrate my ability and compitence with full stack development, encompassing front-end JavaScript (React), back-end php(Laravel) and a database (MySQL) enabling the application to hold persistent data.
+By developing this application, i intend to demonstrate my ability and competence with full stack development, encompassing front-end JavaScript (React), back-end php(Laravel) and a database (MySQL) enabling the application to securely hold persistent data.

 To run the application React Front End: